-After my Eye Exam Will I Know if I Need Eyeglasses or Contacts?
+How Will I Know if I Need Glasses or Contacts?

-We’ll also give you a prescription that has your vision correction broken down.
-It also tells how much of astigmatism you have.
+Based on this test, we will give you a prescription that has your vision correction broken down along with the level of astigmatism you have, if any.
 The phoropter test equipment tells us exactly what changes you need to see perfectly.
 During this test, we will flip between different potential refraction changes while asking you which of the alternatives is better than the other.

 Will a Standard Eye Exam Test For Cataracts, Glaucoma, Macular Degeneration, And Other Eye Conditions or Diseases?

 Yes, we check for every possible eye disease or problem such as cataracts, glaucoma, macular degeneration, and more.
 The reason for this is simple — most of these conditions don’t exhibit early symptoms, so they may cause vision damage before you even know you have it.
 That’s why we need to see you regularly for your eye exams.